loumonthjack/RPN-Calculator/README.md

  -- isInvalid -- Returns boolean, Storage Space has one or more Inputs

 Why this approach?
-I wanted to decouple the Interface, Compute and Storage of the Calculator.

-As a web dev..
+As a web developer..
 I thought the interface as browser, handler as server, and storage as db..
-Can't forget the input is the data.
+Can't forget the input as the data.

 Had more time?
 Write using Typescript and Jest Testing.